 Overview of the Menus of Change University Research Collaborative

-Founded and jointly led by Stanford University and The Culinary Institute of America, the Menus of Change University Research Collaborative (MCURC) is a network of 115 members representing 41 institutions: 24 member colleges and universities, 12 colleges and universities represented by academic faculty, and three ex officio organizations.
-Members include university-based faculty and staff as well as leaders from campus dining operations.
-The Collaborative consists of a diverse mix of perspectives as far as geographic location, size and type of institution (both private and public), fields of study, and types of dining operations.
+Founded and jointly led by Stanford University and The Culinary Institute of America, the Menus of Change University Research Collaborative (MCURC) is a network of 224 members representing 64 industry leading institutions, including 57 member colleges and universities, 4 Research Collaborators, and 3 ex officio organizations.

 R&DE Stanford Dining Culinary Standards